TajfunMZ/realsence_application/README.md

   - Add external libraries to the environment by running the following commands:
     - pip install open3d
     - pip install pyrealsense2

-  - Add necessary files in your working drectory.
+  - Add necessary files in your working drectory if necessary.
 File names:
     - configuration_files (saves and loads config data)
     - csv_results (saves measured data on normal measure run)
     - xls_results (saves measured data on xls measurment or on optimisation)